North Raleigh Nest cam captures Amazon driver delivering package then taking it away

 The package contained baby supplies for the family's daughter who started daycare Monday.

-The homeowner said he contacted Amazon, who at first offered him a $5 dollar credit.
+The homeowner said he contacted Amazon, who at first offered him a $5 credit.

 "I certainly want to help alert our neighbors of this type of crime," the homeowner said.